What we know about foster carers

 So what can we do to help, when it is not feeling great?

 None of us should be surprised by how fostering can leave families feeling.
-Young people who have experienced trauma, abuse or neglect, have strong feelings that they struggle to regulate.
-Many have grown up in families where they have not been shown how to respond to strong emotions in safe ways.
+Young people who have experienced trauma, abuse, or neglect, have strong feelings that they struggle to regulate.
+Many have grown up in families where they have not been shown how to respond to their strong emotions in safe ways.
 Our foster children show us how they have been cared for in the past, by the way they express their hurt, trauma and neglect.
-They are not able to regulate their complex emotions and therefore express their feelings through behaviour that we expect carers to try and understand, contain and live with.
+They are not always able to regulate their complex emotions and therefore will express their feelings through their behaviour that we expect carers to try and understand, contain, and live with.

-Having been a social worker involved in fostering for nearly thirty years, I have been inspired that despite the level of trauma children and young people bring in to family homes our foster carers live with and many remain committed to doing their best no matter what children present.
-What I have found sad and appears to be shown through research on foster carers and compassion fatigue, is how little as a professional, some social workers think or talk about the impact of fostering on families without an element of blaming the families for lacking in something, (resilience, skills support network, understanding… the list goes on).
+What we find sad and evidenced by the research on foster carers and compassion fatigue, is how little some professionals think or talk about the impact of fostering on families without an element of blaming the families for lacking in something, (resilience, skills support network, understanding… the list goes on).

-Foster carers we feel, cannot be supported effectively unless we are talking safely about trauma and what it does to young people, but equally to them and their family.
+Foster carers we feel, cannot be supported effectively unless we are talking safely about trauma and what it does to young people, but equally, to them and their family.
 By “talking safely” we mean, in a safe trusting relationship where foster carers can be honest about their feelings and fears, without feeling judged.
-We say of this basic need that, “this is not rocket science” but common sense.
-We are delighted that in our first Ofsted inspection report, our inspector was able to see that our trauma informed culture, values and ethos are central to everything we do.

-Foster carers looking to transfer to us, have given permission for us to share their stories of their agency.
+Foster carers who transferred to us, have given permission for us to share their stories of their previous agency.

 The research undertaken by Bristol University reflects these thoughts, with further sad and shocking quotes from foster carers.

-In the most recent research undertaken by Fostering Network in 2019 only 53% of foster carers rated their service provider as good or excellent.
+In the research undertaken by Fostering Network in 2019 only 53% of foster carers rated their service provider as good or excellent.
 One in ten families had considered transferring but didn’t.
 The biggest reasons given for not moving included feeling that the transfer process took too much time and effort and that their long-term placed child would have to leave them if they moved.
 One family apparently stated “I am redoing the assessment, but it has taken eight months just to get references!”
-Also mentioned as part of the report were delays to transfer caused by spurious concerns raised by the foster carers agency, alongside threats of deregistration, resulting in their new agency often halting or delaying the process.
-All of which we believe is unacceptable and a sad indictment of how we see the value of foster carers within the sector.
-Foster carers have a right to change agency, so much so that protocols are in place to support the process, ensuring that foster carers are treated with respect and the children in their care are put at the centre of the decision making.
+Also mentioned as part of the report were delays to transferring caused by spurious concerns raised by the foster carers agency, alongside threats of deregistration, resulting in their new agency often halting or delaying the process.
+We believe this is unacceptable and a sad indictment of how some agencies see the value of foster carers within the sector.
+Foster carers have a right to change agency, so much so, that protocols are in place to support the process, ensuring that foster carers are treated with respect and the children in their care are put at the centre of the decision making.
 It is important that the transfer process is undertaken swiftly once a foster carer has formally indicated their decision to leave their agency, so that the carers can remain focused on the care of the child.

 We believe that there is a cost to the wellbeing of foster carers who, despite feeling so unappreciated, decide to remain where they are.
-Where a trauma informed approach or trusting relationship does not exist or has broken down we believe there is a cost to the child being cared for by them.
+As a result, we feel that there is a cost to the child being cared for by them.

 One of our favourite trainers, Dr Karen Treisman, states “relational trauma requires relational repair”.
 This relies on there being a positive relationship with all parties and can only happen when there are safe relationships modelled throughout the organisation.
-We support our foster carers to care for children with relational trauma through relationship repair.
+We support our foster carers to care for children with relational trauma through relational repair.
 Our foster carers are the secure base for the child to explore the world safely.
 Our supervising social workers are themselves, supervised using a relational approach, so that they too then become the secure base for the foster carer.
 The relational culture of our organisation is open and conscious of the fact that even in great relationships conflict can arise.
 We proactively seek feedback and reflect with foster carers to try to improve systems and processes and thus our relationships.
 We are focused on the children in our care, thus we are focused on our foster carers, because if they feel good, the children will more likely achieve their goals in life.

-We firmly believe that having a supervision process that takes in to account working with trauma, enables issues, like the sharing of honest feelings raised as a result of caring for children, to be openly discussed.
-We know that sharing these can feel risky in an agency that does not consider this part of clinical supervision as important and can leave families feeling vulnerable, judged and open to being seen as unable to cope.
+Our supervision process considers working with trauma and enables issues, like the sharing of honest feelings that arise as a result of caring for children, to be openly discussed.
+We appreciate that sharing these feeling can feel risky to foster carers and leave them feeling vulnerable and judged as being unable to cope.
 We feel it is necessary to respond to a foster carers feelings with sensitivity and enable them to feel safe to explore what can be improved proactively.
 Just imagine, how would it be if you felt safe as a foster carer or a social worker in your supervision to explore these feelings which arise as part of the day to day work.
 We are told by foster carers who experience this type of supervision that they feel “topped up”, “heard” and “truly supported”, sometimes also relieved that what they are feeling is a normal part of fostering.
 We truly believe that this is what every foster carer should be getting as part of their support package.

-We know the feelings that children raised in foster carers can give insight into a young person’s needs.
+We acknowledge that the feelings that children raise in foster carers can give insight into a young person’s needs.
 We have children for example, who engender despair and pain in our foster carers and children who leave our foster carers feeling unusually sad and tearful.
-This bears no reflection on the carer’s shortfalls, rather, evidences what is going on for young people that they are projecting onto the foster carers and the family.
+This bears no reflection on the carer’s shortfalls, rather evidences what is going on for the young people and that they may be projecting this onto the foster carers and the family.
 It gives us all clues as to how we might need to support children and therefore is an essential conversation we should be having.
-By having this conversation regularly it potentially reduces compassion fatigue in foster carers.
+By having this conversation regularly, it potentially reduces compassion fatigue in foster carers.

 This we hold true in our foster families and social workers who are empathic and sensitive to traumatised children.
 It should be spoken about and to not do so is damaging to foster carers health and wellbeing and ultimately the children they foster.

 What we know, is that families who are not being supported by other professionals to recognise the impact of fostering on carers, is that the carers can feel judged, and criticised.
 We hear families saying that they were offered solutions to issues that were basically behaviour management tools which they knew would be unlikely to have a long-term impact on their child.
-We have seen foster carers throughout our careers, who have become isolated, perceived as challenging and difficult simply because they respond to criticism, solutions and guidance from professionals, in what are sometimes deemed as negative ways.
-I loved hearing from a foster carer who when described as being challenging, thanked the professional for the feedback.
+We have seen foster carers throughout our careers, who have become isolated, perceived as challenging and difficult, simply because they respond to criticism, solutions and guidance from professionals, in what are sometimes deemed as negative ways.
+One foster carer who, when described as being challenging, thanked the professional for the feedback.
 They knew that in their challenge of professionals they were acting as true advocates for a child whose needs were not being understood.
 However, when perceived as challenging, foster carers may not be given the reassurance that they are doing their job, and instead be left with negative feelings rather than being able to discuss it without feeling judged.

 What we know about our social workers is that they too need empathic listening and supervision that supports them with the trauma that they work with.
 We end up otherwise in a cycle of all the professionals replicating the chaos of the families from where the children may have come, this manifests as blame, criticism and harsh judgements being made on other professionals.